am-a-s/Amazon-Recommender/README.md

 * `.json` and `.csv` files: A collection of scraped product data and potentially processed datasets, such as `Fender Squier.json`, `laptop.json`, `nmve.csv`, and `electric guitar fender_scraped_data.csv`.

-* `Groq_api.py`: Suggests integration with the Groq API, potentially for advanced language processing or high-performance model inference.

 * `cuda_test.py`: A script to verify CUDA compatibility, indicating support for GPU-accelerated tasks like model training or inference.

 * `fast_scraper.py`: An optimized or alternative script for faster data scraping.